Rates of Reaction

 When an atom of hydrogen and chlorine react

-with each other they form a new bond,
+with each other they make a new bond,

-give energy out, and the product is hydrogen chloride.
+give energy out, and form the product hydrogen chloride.

 The bond energy is the amount of energy which